devcode-git/slate/source/index.html.md

 highlight_theme: darkula
 ---

-# PaymentIQ Admin API v1.3.5
+# PaymentIQ Backoffice Admin API v1.3.14-SNAPSHOT

 > Scroll down for example requests and responses.

-The PaymentIQ Admin API is organized around REST and uses JSON.
-It is language independent and supported for virtually all programming languages.
+The PaymentIQ Backoffice Admin API is organized around REST and uses JSON.
+It is language independent and supportedfor virtually all programming languages. <br/><br/>To get started you need to register an api client in backoffice admin > api clients, only backoffice users with merchant admin role are allowed to setup clients.
+A registered client is assigned a unique Client ID and Client Secret which will be used in the OAuth flow.
+The client secret should not be shared.The api uses OAuth 2.0 <a href='https://tools.ietf.org/html/rfc6749#section-4.3'>resource owner password credentials grant</a> to issue access tokens on behalf of users. <br/><br/> To request an access token provice base64 encoded [clientId:clientSecret] in the authorization header and your backoffice user credentials.<br/><br/>curl -X POST https://test-backoffice.paymentiq.io/paymentiq/oauth/token -H 'authorization: Basic YzU3YTNlOTlkODAzNDE4Njh' -H 'content-type: application/x-www-form-urlencoded' -d 'username=test&password=test&grant_type=password' <br/><br/>To make an api request provide your bearer token in the authorizaton header.<br/><br/>curl -X GET 'https://test-backoffice.paymentiq.io/paymentiq/admin/v1/payments?merchantId=100101999&limit=10' -H 'authorization: Bearer xxxx.xxxx.xxxxx'
+  -H 'content-type: application/json' \
+  -d '{
+	"limit": 10
+}'<br/><br/>To issue a new access_token if expired provide your refresh_token.<br/><br/>curl -X POST 'https://test-backoffice.paymentiq.io/paymentiq/oauth/token?grant_type=refresh_token&refresh_token=xxx.xxxx.xxxx' -H 'authorization: Basic RDBHNlpLSFVHSjJWV0'

 Base URLs: